How to Light the Standing Pilot Light on a Gas Furnace

-The burner in your gas furnace is ignited either by an electronic ignition, as is found in most modern furnaces, or with a standing pilot flame, which common in older style furnaces less than 80% AFUE.
+The burner in your gas furnace is ignited either by an electronic ignition, found in most modern furnaces, or with a standing pilot flame, which is common in older-style furnaces that have an annual fuel utilization efficiency (AFUE) rating of less than 80 percent.
+A gas furnace's standing pilot, in which the flame is lit at all times, is sometimes referred to as a pilot light.

-The gas furnace standing pilot (where the flame is lit at all times) is sometimes referred to as a pilot light, but no matter what you call it, its purpose is to serve as a small ignition flame for the gas burner.
-And when this little flame fails to operate properly or goes out, it's one of the... most common reasons a gas furnace fails to operate.
+No matter what you call it, its purpose is to serve as a small ignition flame for the gas burner.
+When the thermostat signals for gas to be delivered from the gas valve to the burner, the standing pilot ignites the gas flowing to the burners to heat the air in the combustion chamber.
+When this little flame fails to operate properly or goes out, it's one of the most common reasons that a gas furnace fails to operate.

-So as they say, good things come in small packages, and the furnace pilot is no exception.
-This standing pilot flame (and its friend, the thermocouple) makes or breaks your furnace's operation, so it's worth spending some time to learn how it works and how to troubleshoot.
-Understand the furnace pilot is a crucial part of troubleshooting your gas furnace.
-The following tutorial will explain how to light an older-style gas standing pilot.Continue to 2 of 6 below.
+Because this standing pilot flame (and its friend, the thermocouple) makes or breaks your furnace's operation, it's worth spending some time to learn how it works.
+Understanding the furnace pilot is a crucial part of troubleshooting your gas furnace.

 How the Thermocouple and Standing Pilot Work

 The thermocouple is an electronic device that senses if the pilot flame is hot enough to ignite natural gas or propane fuel flowing to the burner.
 If the thermocouple thinks it's safe, then it allows the main gas valve in the pilot assembly to open up and stay open.
 If the thermocouple or flame sensor does not sense enough heat from the pilot flame—such as when the pilot is extinguished—then the thermocouple shuts off the gas valve delivering gas to the burners.